Leverage your Body's Strength

 A Seleware (Amazon) pull-up bar is perfect for permanent installation above a door.
 Rated for up to 440 lbs.

-• Shoulder width anchors for optimal biomechanics whether pushing or pulling
+• Roughly shoulder width anchors for optimal biomechanics whether pushing or pulling

 • Ergonomic handles